-Boris Johnson could be forced to resign after Sue Gray’s report into claims of Covid rule breaking in government is published
+Boris Johnson could be forced to resign as Prime Minister after Sue Gray’s long-awaited report into Downing Street lockdown parties is published.

 The investigation is so “excoriating” that Mr Johnson may struggle to hang on to his job, according to a report.